LexiMiller95/Analytics-in-Practice-Group-9/README.md

 3. Customer_Segmentation_RFM_Analysis - Customer segmentation using RFM analysis to identify high-value and at-risk customers for targeted business strategies.
 Run everything in order as pipeline dependencies exist.
 If errors occur: Check data paths & ensure all libraries are installed.
 For best results do not modify preprocessing without understanding impact.

-Model_Report_-_Ecommerce_Customer_Analytics.docx.pdf - pdf report of model performance, findings, and limitations
+**Model_Report_-_Ecommerce_Customer_Analytics.docx.pdf - pdf report of model performance, findings, and limitations

+**Additional visualizations can be found in the following Tableau dashboard https://public.tableau.com/app/profile/avirall8075/viz/AIP2_1/E-CommerceChurnOverview